 During the Seven Years' War, the ship was under the command of:

-- February 1758: captain Augustus John Hervey
+- from February 1, 1758: Captain Augustus John Hervey

-The ship was broken up in 1774.
+The ship was broken up at Plymouth on June 5, 1774.

 Service during the War